tyronyiu/Uni/Neuro-Marketing/Introduction.md

 layout: post
 title: "Introduction to Neuro-Marketing"
-excerpt: "Understanding how different neurological concepts influence decision making within the realm of marketing."
+excerpt: "Understanding how different neurological concepts influence decision making within the realm of marketing can be helpful for marketing methods."
 authors: Ty Yiu
 date: 2019-05-21
 ---